pateketrueke/yrv/README.md

 > Active _links_ will gain the `[aria-current]` attribute, and `[disabled]` if they're buttons.

-## What are fallbacks?

-Normally, you would like to declare a catch-all route, the **Not found** handler.

-Using the `fallback` attribute on any given route to mount only if no other route matches or when an **Error** is thrown during the router's lifecycle.

-> Only a fallback-route is allowed per Router instance, ensure you've declared it at the end.

 ## Public API

 - `navigateTo(path[, options])` &mdash; Change the location, supported options are: